Weakly Chained Spaces: Introduction

-\begin{remark} We do not know whether there exist weakly chained topological spaces having compatible uniform structures that are not weakly chained. \end{remark}

 In the same year that \cite{BPUU} appeared, Fischer and Zastrow (\cite{FZ}) also defined what they called a \textquotedblleft generalized universal cover\textquotedblright\ for topological spaces, which we will distinguish from ours by referring to it as the \textquotedblleft Fischer-Zastrow simply connected cover\textquotedblright.
-They defined it to be a continuous function $p:\widetilde{X_{FZ}}\rightarrow X$ where $\widetilde{X_{FZ}}$ is path connected and simply connected, such that maps from path and locally path connected, simply connected spaces into $X$ lift uniquely (up to basepoint) to $\widetilde{X_{FZ}}$.
+They defined it to be a continuous function $p:\widetilde{X_{FZ}}\rightarrow X$ where $\widetilde{X_{FZ}}$ is path connected and simply connected, such that the following \textbf{Topological} \textbf{Lifting} property holds: If $Y$ is a path connected, locally path connected, simply connected space and $f:Y\rightarrow X$ is continuous then there is a unique (up to basepoint) continuous lift $f_{L}:Y\rightarrow \widetilde{X_{FZ}}$.
 They worked with more general topological spaces, but showed that for metrizable spaces, if the classical homomorphism $\kappa :\pi_{1}(X)\rightarrow\overset{\vee}{\pi}_{1}(X)$ from the fundamental group into the shape group is injective (a property referred to as \textquotedblleft shape injective\textquotedblright\ in \cite{CC}), then the Fischer-Zastrow simply connected cover exists.
-At the same time, Berestovskii-Plaut showed in \cite{BPUU}, Proposition 80, that if a naturally defined homomorphism $\lambda:\pi_{1}(X)\rightarrow\pi_{U}(X)$, which in the compact metrizable case may be identified with $\kappa$ (Remark \ref{pointed}), is injective and $X$ is path connected, then the UU-cover is simply connected!
-It easily follows that in this case, the restriction of the UU-cover to the path component of $\widetilde{X}$ is the Fischer-Zastrow simply connected cover.
-This provides an alternate proof of their existence theorem under the assumption that $X$ is coverable\ (in the sense of \cite{BPUU}).
-Corollary \ref{top} and Theorem \ref{weakcov} now show that this alternate proof requires only path connectedness.
+At the same time, Berestovskii-Plaut showed in \cite{BPUU}, Proposition 80, that if $X$ is path connected and a naturally defined homomorphism $\lambda:\pi_{1}(X)\rightarrow\pi_{U}(X)$, is injective then the UU-cover is simply connected!
+Moreover, in the compact metrizable case, $\lambda$ is naturally identified with $\kappa$ (Remark \ref{pointed}).